ZahraDehghanian97/RCALAD/README.md

 ```
 python main.py <model>  <dataset> --nb_epochs=<number_epochs> --label=<0, 1, 2, 3, 4, 5, 6, 7, 8, 9> --sn=<bool> --enable_dzz=<bool> --rd=<int> --d-<int> etc.
 ```
+The default option will run the RCALAD model on Arrhythmia dataset with 1000 epoches.

 Please refer to the argument parser in main.py for more details.